Khleifat/omics_clinical_reporting/README.md

 ## Operation

-Omics-ReportR requires a VCF file that includes all the variants that should be genotyped (Flow chart).
+Omics-ReportR requires a SQLITE table that includes all the variants that should be genotyped (Flow chart).

 #Flow Chart